 Do children have to wear masks?

 We require masks at all times, indoors and outdoors, for those ages 5 and older.
-We strongly encourage children ages 2 to 4 to also wear a mask in the common spaces of the facility.
+We strongly encourage children ages 2 to 4 to also wear a mask.

 Do children and teens need their own reservation?